 The trip has been an eye opener, mainly it revealed how many times I came into contact with plastic bags, straws and bottles.
 It wasn’t until I made a conscious effort to cut out something as common as plastic, that I had the overwhelming feeling of being surrounded by it.

-Did we succeed or fail?
+Did we succeed or fail at being plastic free?
 The honest answer is both.

 We succeeded in cutting out 159 plastic bottles, but there were two days in Sudan when the water was just not safe to drink and we bought five bottles each to last until we could restock from the tap.
 The water prior to these days was also poor and as a result the jerry-can ran low.
 Once these bottles were empty, it was a horrible feeling putting them in the bin, mainly because Sudan doesn’t have a waste programme, so where do they go?